junkawahara/2022submission/solver/solver-track-instruction.md

 ## About output (solution) files

-- Output files shuld be the concatenation of [Output File Format](https://core-challenge.github.io/2022/#output-file-format) and a verbose "GNU time" command log.
+- Output files shuld be the concatenation of [Output File Format](https://core-challenge.github.io/2022/#output-file-format) and a **verbose "GNU time" command log**.
-  - **Do not use the default "time" command which does not have verbose options.**
+  - **Do not use** the default "time" command which does not have verbose options.
   - (macOS) install "GNU time"  by `brew install gnu-time` for instance.
 It can be called by `gtime`.
   - (ubuntu) install "GNU time" by `apt install time` for instance.
 It can be called by `/usr/bin/time`.
 - An example of acceptable submissions is as follows (executed on macOS).